With gut health continuing to be a health trend into 2020, how can you start the new year with a happy gut?

 The Gut Microbiome

-Our friends or foes?
-For many years bacteria or microbes have been associated with threats, diseases and fear, so unsurprisingly, lots of effort ha...
+Gut bacteria: our friends or foes?
+For many years bacteria or microbes have been associated with threats, diseases and fear, so unsurprisingly a lo...

 Some thoughts influence the digestive processes in the gut e.g. thinking about eating a delicious meal can make your tummy grumble.
 But the gast...